 More and more gamers are being introduced to new forms of digital image enhancement technologies, such as MSAA and FXAA.
 Both of these offer improved visuals in games, but there are some key differences that should be considered when deciding which one suits you best.

 This article will explore the benefits and drawbacks of both, so that you can make an informed decision about which one will give you the best visual experience.

 They are two anti-aliasing methods used to improve the appearance of images in video games.

 Anti-aliasing is a common technique that helps reduce the jagged edges often seen when viewing 3D objects on a 2D display.

 Both MSAA and FXAA offer gamers improved visuals and performance, but which one is better for gaming?
 Let’s find out.

 MSAA stands for Multi-Sampling Anti-Aliasing and works by sampling multiple pixels at once to create smoother edges.
 This makes it more effective than other anti-aliasing techniques, but it also requires more processing power from the graphics card.

 FXAA is short for Fast Approximate Anti-Aliasing and works in a different way.
 In this method, a blur filter is applied over the entire image rather than just around the edges to give them a smoother look.
 This reduces the GPU’s workload, but is less effective than MSAA.

 According to NVIDIA, FXAA is better for gamers.
 MSAA requires more memory bandwidth, which can reduce frame rates on lower-end cards.
-FXAA, on the other hand, is less resource-intensive, which can help maintain higher frame rates.
+FXAA is less resource-intensive, which can help maintain higher frame rates.